davidbailey/py/README.md

 map-state.py: Uses overpy (openstreetmap), numpy, matplotlib, shapely, descartes, and fiona to build a fancy map of California.

+movies.py: Uses pandas and requests to query the Open Movie Database.

 nessus_report.py is a Python script that take a SQLite database containing Nessus vulnerability scan results, processes, them, and generates PDF reports.
 It is intended for large multi-department organizations that need to quickly sort through large amounts of scan data and create relevent reports for each department.

  1. Run a Nessus scan.
 Export the results as a .csv file.